allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-vault/README.md

 * Deducts the specified amount from the pool amount.
 * Transfers the specified amount to the sender's address.

+### Claiming Allocated Tokens

+* Recipient initiates a claim request.
+* Verifies if claim amount is greater than zero.
+* Transfers the claim amount of tokens from the contract to the recipient's address.
+* Emits `Claimed` event.

 ### Updating Distribution

 * Pool Manager initiates a distribution update request.